| |

 view of kent falls waterfall in winter

-I love frozen waterfalls and visiting Kent Falls when the crowds of the summer have faded away is like a quiet little dream.
-Some parts of the falls might be frozen while others are flowing, so it makes for a very interesting visit as you never know what it will look like til you’re there!
+Some parts of the falls might be frozen while others are flowing, so it makes for a very interesting visit as you never know what it will look like until you're there!

 8. Pond Mountain and Fuller Pond Loop, Kent